-Despite our best efforts to discuss the use of sway bars, and to help people understand why they can help you, they are still looked upon as witchcraft and those who stay connected off road are derided as imbeciles, noobs, and made to sit in the corner.
+Despite our best efforts to discuss the use of sway bars, and to help people understand how they can help you, they are still looked upon as witchcraft.
+Those who stay connected off-road are derided as imbeciles, noobs, and made to sit in the corner and color.

 What Off Road Only did was develop a dual rate sway bar that gives you a stiffer on road sway bar than factory.
 With the simple flip of a lever, you get the controlled flex you desire off road.
 There are a couple of other dual rate systems available but they require extreme offset wheels or other modifications.
 The SwayLOC can fit with factory offset wheels and tires, and as you will see, can be configured to fit around most aftermarket accessories.